UTurtle/bookmarking_word/README.md

 ## 🙏 Acknowledgments

-- Dictionary API for word definitions
+- Dictionary API for word definitions and phonetic data
 - Datamuse API for word relationships and synonyms
+- Web Speech API for text-to-speech functionality
 - Mozilla PDF.js for PDF viewing

 **Note**: This extension uses the Datamuse API for finding related words and synonyms.
 The Datamuse API is freely available and does not require an API key.